-Imagine your child collaborating with other children of different ages, exploring a variety of concepts through specially designed hands-on materials, and being given the gift of time to pursue his/her own natural interests.
-Imagine a place where your child is encouraged to participate freely in lessons specifically tailored to his/her individual level of interest and ability.
+Imagine your child collaborating with other children of different ages, exploring a variety of concepts through specially designed hands-on materials, and being given the gift of time to pursue their own natural interests.
+Imagine a place where your child is encouraged to participate freely in lessons specifically tailored to their individual level of interest and ability.
 This is a Montessori classroom!

 For forty-seven years, Madison Community Montessori School has been successfully serving families in the greater Madison area.
 We are a private, independent, non-profit Montessori school accredited by the Association Montessori Internationale (AMI) that provides a Montessori education for toddlers through eighth grade.
-We currently serve 175 students, who are busy learning and growing under our roof every day.
+We currently serve over 150 students, who are busy learning and growing under our roof every day.

 Because seeing is believing, we invite you to visit our state-of-the-art school, which is beautifully nestled on 2+ acres, surrounded by a prairie, some farmland and a park.
 Come and see for yourself how Montessori children develop their independence, take responsibility for their learning, and learn and grow as individuals under the careful guidance of our skilled and experienced teachers.